supercollider/supercollider/README_WINDOWS.md

 You can change build settings both in CMake-Gui and by editing CMakeCache.txt.
 CMakeCache.txt - the cmake configuration "cache" - also contains hints as to the function of the variables.
-You can directly edit this file, and new values will be used on reconfiguration of the build.
+You can directly edit this file, and new values will be used on the reconfiguration of the build.
 This is equivalent to passing in variable assignments with the flag `-D` on the command line.
 These values will be stored in CMakeCache.txt and replace values assigned by CMake's search routines.
 It must be said though, that you are likely to be better of, if you